mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

 - ``pool.clear()``: call ``clear`` on Pool

-  - ``closeInUseConnections``: Determines whether "in use" connections should be also closed
+  - ``interruptInUseConnections``: Determines whether "in use" connections should be also interrupted

 - ``pool.close()``: call ``close`` on Pool
 - ``pool.ready()``: call ``ready`` on Pool